Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-Collector/README.md

 ### Example

 Creates a Dockerized Dynatrace Collector instance named `dtcollector-1` which connects to *AcmeCo's Dynatrace Server* instance running at `dtserver.acmeco.internal:6698`.
-Make sure to add a proper `DT_COLLECTOR_SERVER` to the `environment` section and remove the `external_links` section from `docker-compose.yml` beforehand:
+Make sure to add a proper `SERVER` address to the `environment` section and remove the `external_links` section from `docker-compose.yml` beforehand:

 ```
 DT_COLLECTOR_NAME=dtcollector-1 docker-compose up